geekscape/aiko_runtime/readme.markdown

 new system to support and participate in a distributed network of devices.

-The initial goal will be to support simple networks of Arduino embedded controllers, using MQTT servers, application glue developed in Lua and Android devices for user interface.
+The initial goal will be to support simple networks of Arduino embedded controllers, utilizing MQTT servers, application glue developed in Lua and using Android devices for user interface.
 Very basic federation between remote MQTT servers is included.

 The focus will be to ensure that the infrastructure is robust (handles